Trigonometric functions: History

 While the early study of trigonometry can be traced to antiquity, the trigonometric functions as they are in use today were developed in the medieval period.
 The chord function was defined by Hipparchus of Nicaea (180–125 BCE) and Ptolemy of Roman Egypt (90–165 CE).
 The functions of sine and versine (1 − cosine) are closely related to the jyā and koti-jyā functions used in Gupta period Indian astronomy (Aryabhatiya, Surya Siddhanta), via translation from Sanskrit to Arabic and then from Arabic to Latin.
 (See Aryabhata's sine table.)

 All six trigonometric functions in current use were known in Islamic mathematics by the 9th century, as was the law of sines, used in solving triangles.
 Al-Khwārizmī (c.
 780–850) produced tables of sines and cosines.
 Circa 860, Habash al-Hasib al-Marwazi defined the tangent and the cotangent, and produced their tables.
 Muhammad ibn Jābir al-Harrānī al-Battānī (853–929) defined the reciprocal functions of secant and cosecant, and produced the first table of cosecants for each degree from 1° to 90°.
 The trigonometric functions were later studied by mathematicians including Omar Khayyám, Bhāskara II, Nasir al-Din al-Tusi, Jamshīd al-Kāshī (14th century), Ulugh Beg (14th century), Regiomontanus (1464), Rheticus, and Rheticus' student Valentinus Otho.

 Madhava of Sangamagrama (c.
 1400) made early strides in the analysis of trigonometric functions in terms of infinite series.
 (See Madhava series and Madhava's sine table.)

 The tangent function was brought to Europe by Giovanni Bianchini in 1467 in trigonometry tables he created to support the calculation of stellar coordinates.

 The terms tangent and secant were first introduced by the Danish mathematician Thomas Fincke in his book Geometria rotundi (1583).

 The 17th century French mathematician Albert Girard made the first published use of the abbreviations sin, cos, and tan in his book Trigonométrie.

 In a paper published in 1682, Gottfried Leibniz proved that sin x is not an algebraic function of x.
-Though defined as ratios of sides of a right triangle, and thus appearing to be rational functions, Leibnitz result established that they are actually transcendental functions of their argument.
+Though defined as ratios of sides of a right triangle, and thus appearing to be rational functions, Leibniz's result established that they are actually transcendental functions of their argument.
 The task of assimilating circular functions into algebraic expressions was accomplished by Euler in his Introduction to the Analysis of the Infinite (1748).
 His method was to show that the sine and cosine functions are alternating series formed from the even and odd terms respectively of the exponential series.
 He presented "Euler's formula", as well as near-modern abbreviations (sin., cos., tang., cot., sec., and cosec.).

 A few functions were common historically, but are now seldom used, such as the chord, versine (which appeared in the earliest tables), haversine, coversine, half-tangent (tangent of half an angle), and exsecant.
 List of trigonometric identities shows more relations between these functions.